Dr Jordan Osserman

 Jordan is a member of the Wellcome Trust funded Waiting Times project, where he researches the role of time in the care of young people struggling with questions around gender.
 He recently edited a special issue on this subject, Transgender Children: From Controversy to Dialogue.

-Outside of his academic and clinical work, Jordan is an organiser with the #CoronaContract campaign to end casualisation in universities and the London Renters Union.
+Outside of his academic and clinical work, Jordan serves as Co-President of the Essex branch of University and College Union, and also organises with the London Renters Union.
 He has published collaboratively written reflections on activism during the pandemic in Radical Philosophy, Tribune Magazine and elsewhere.